The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

 Accor has introduced its intensified hygiene and prevention measures under the ALLSAFE label to help ensure guest and staff safety.

-All hotels will now have elevated cleanliness protocols and standards and all guests and visitors will be required to wear masks while at any hotel in North or Central America.
+All hotels now have elevated cleanliness protocols and standards.
+All unvaccinated guests and visitors will be required to wear masks while at any hotel in North or Central America.
 Masks will be provided if guests do not have one.

-Guests staying at an Accor-managed property in the U.S. or Canada can request a free PreCheck PCR testing kit by x.labs to complete at home before checking in.
+Guests staying at an Accor-managed property in the U.S. or Canada have the option to purchase a PreCheck PCR testing kit by x.labs to complete at home before checking in, though this is not required.

-When guests are on property they will notice social distancing cues and will be able to check in and check out using contactless methods whenever possible.
+When guests are on property they’ll notice social-distancing cues and will be able to check in and out using contactless methods whenever possible.
+Health screenings will be completed at check-in which may include a temperature check.

 Hand sanitizer will be readily available in public spaces such as the lobby, elevators, and restaurants.
 There will also be a reinforced cleaning program in all public areas as well as in guest rooms, focusing on high-touch areas.

-Employees have been given a new comprehensive safety and hygiene training and reinforced food safety standards and protocols have been implemented.
+Employees have been given new comprehensive safety and hygiene training.
+Reinforced food safety standards and protocols have also been implemented.

 In hotels where restaurants may be closed, room service will be provided at no extra charge.